BestTimesToVisit.com Logo

 What's the best time of year to visit Vilnius for pleasant weather and fewer crowds?

 Shoulder seasons, April-May and September-October, offer a sweet spot.
 You'll find comfortable temperatures, fewer throngs of tourists than the peak summer months, and a vibrant atmosphere as the city transitions between seasons.
-Plus, you might snag better deals on accommodation.
+Plus, you might catch some special events or festivals during these times.

 How easy is it to get around Vilnius without a car?